 Blockages in pipes can be really nasty, preventing waste-water from leaving your household or property.
 If you’re having difficulty in flushing your toilet or if you see that water is draining away quite slowly, this could be a sign that you need your drains cleanined.

-If you are a resident of Algester and your pipework is in need of assistance, contact DCB on 0408 738 868.
+If you are a resident of Algester and your pipework is in need of assistance, contact DCB at 07 3667 8003.
 We can provide an immediate and effective solution to your drainage problems.